ITU

 ITU-T Recommendations

-Tutorials and Technical papers contain non-normative information on various topics addressed by the ITU-T Study Groups published in a light, electronic-only format for quick consumption and small editorial overhead.
-Freely available to the public, they cover varied areas of studies, such as accessibility in standards, e-health, mobility, objective video quality assessment and an overview of outside plant installation.
+Technical reports and technical papers contain non-normative information on various topics addressed by the ITU-T Study Groups.
+They are freely available and published, with small editorial overhead, in a light, electronic-only format for quick consumption.
+These publications cover varied areas of study, such as accessibility in standards, e-health, mobility, objective video quality assessment and outside plant installation.

 Regulations and Resolutions

-Outputs from the World Telecommunication Standardization Assembly (WTSA) held in Dubai, United Arab Emirates, from 20 to 29 November 2012.
+Outputs from the World Telecommunication Standardization Assembly (WTSA) held in Geneva, Switzerland, from 1 to 9 March 2022.

 Handbooks